alikhurram9000/mccarren-task/README.md

 | **Birthdates** | `03/15/1985`, `3-15-1985` |
 | **Addresses** | Street-style postal addresses |

-The redaction engine is format-tolerant and works across tables, paragraphs, and mixed formatting.
+The redaction add-in is format-tolerant and works across tables, paragraphs, and mixed formatting.

 ---